WildMeOrg/old_wildme-docs/docs/researchers/sighting.md

 ## Navigating to a sighting page

-To see sighting information, you might be signed into the system.
+To see sighting information, you must be signed into the system.
 Once signed in, you can use Search > Sighting Search to find sightings that meet certain criteria.
 Additionally, there may be a Sighting menu that will allow you to see all Sightings you have access to by clicking View All.

 Additionally, you can access a sighting associated with a specific encounter; from the [encounter page](/docs/researchers/encounter_guide), navigating to the Identity section and clicking on the Occurrence ID.